peter-otoole/learn-to-code-with-peter/Lessons/Lesson-1/instructions.md

   - If the download button doesn't appear, [use this direct link](https://github.com/cli/cli/releases/download/v1.7.0/gh_1.7.0_windows_amd64.msi)
 - Install the CLI by running the executable
 - Go to [https://github.com/](https://github.com/) and create an account if you don't have one already
-- Close and reopen the terminal
+- Close and reopen Windows Terminal
-- Navigate back to the repository folder using `cd workspace/repositories`
+- Navigate back to the repository folder using the command `cd workspace/repositories`
 - Execute `gh auth login` to login
 - Follow the on-screen prompts